"Gaelic folk superstars" - BBC's The Quay Sessions

-Now with two highly regarded studio albums under their belt and six years of blowing audiences away with healthy amounts of passion, poise, virtuosity and vigour, Mànran are continuing to explore new musical and geographical territory.
+Now with three highly regarded studio albums under their belt and eight triumphant years of blowing audiences away with healthy amounts of passion, poise, virtuosity and vigour, Mànran are continuing to explore new musical and geographical territory.

 'Stronger than ever' - FolkWords.com

 ‘Twin-bagpipe attack could heat the blood of any non-Celt’ - Sydney Morning Herald